Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Interior appointments

-Appliances — Galley includes a 48” Sub‑Zero refrigerator/freezer, a 36” Wolf cooktop with fiddle rail system, a 30‑inch Wolf convection oven new in 2024, a Panasonic microwave, a Bosch dishwasher new in 2025, a Wolf vent hood, an Insinkerator hot water dispenser, a Liebherr refrigerator/freezer, two refrigerator drawers in the island, a starboard refrigerator, a Manitowoc icemaker and a GE microwave.
-The salon bar includes a Perlick under‑counter wine cooler to port and an icemaker to port.
-In the crew mess are two Miele stacked washer/dryer sets.
-In the aft utility room, an upright Frigidaire freezer stands ready for extended provisioning.
+The galley is outfitted for serious cuisine, anchored by a 48-inch Sub-Zero refrigerator/freezer and a 36-inch Wolf cooktop with a fiddle rail system beneath a matching Wolf vent hood, complemented by a 30-inch Wolf convection oven new in 2024.
+Daily convenience is assured with a Panasonic microwave, a GE microwave, a Bosch dishwasher new in 2025, and an Insinkerator hot water dispenser.
+Cold storage is extensive, featuring an additional Liebherr refrigerator/freezer, two refrigerator drawers in the island, and a dedicated starboard refrigerator, while a Manitowoc icemaker keeps refreshments perfectly chilled.
+At the salon bar, an under-counter Perlick wine cooler to port is paired with a port-side icemaker for effortless entertaining.
+The crew mess is equipped with two Miele stacked washer/dryer sets to streamline turnarounds, and the aft utility room adds a Frigidaire upright freezer to maximize provisioning capacity.

 Exterior appointments